-Unlock the battery by depressing and turning the button (C) approximately 90 degrees clockwise.
+Unlock the battery by depressing and turning the button (c) approximately 90 degrees clockwise.

-Remove cap and exchange battery (1.5V AAA / R3 / Micro).
-Observe correct polarity.
+Remove cap and exchange battery (1.5V AAA/R3/Micro) Observe polarity.

-Shutting off the regulator
+Shutting off the refrigerator

-- For battery igniter models, set energy selector switch A to position 'OFF'.
-The appliance is switched off. - Press the 'MODE' button to switch off MES and AES models.
-Keep button A pressed for two seconds.
-The display disappears and the appliance is fully switched off. - Release the locking mechanism of the door lock by pushing it and shift it to the front.
-If the door is shut in this position, a small gap is nevertheless kept open to prevent formation of mildew. - If the refrigerator is to be taken out of service for an extended period of time, close the onboard shut-off valve and the cylinder valve.
+Set energy selector switch A to position 'OFF'.
+The appliance is switched off.

+Release the locking mechanism of the door lock by pushing it and shift it to the front.
+If the door is shut in this position, a small gap is nevertheless kept open to prevent formation of mildew.
+If the refrigerator is to be taken out of service for an extended period of time, close the on-board shut-off valve and the cylinder valve.